chharvey/counterpoint-proposals/issues/98-block-expressions.md

 The block expression above contains two statements: a function call and an expression-statement.
 The last statement in a block expression determines its value, so it has a special name: the **determinant**.
 In this case the determinant is `42`, making the variable `sum` equal to `43`.
 (Think of the block as “returning” `42`, but this is not the same as containing an actual `return` statement.)

 ## Block Values and Types
 The determinant of a block is syntactic.
 Whatever the last statement happens to be, will be the value of the block.
-Most of the time that last statment will be an expression-statement, producing the value of the block.
+Most of the time that last statement will be an expression-statement, producing the value of the block.
 However, if the last statement is something else, the block has no value!
 ```cp
 let blex: int = {
 	for i from 0 to 10 do {